fbrbovic/cursor-rule-framework/docs/team-integration.md

 ### **What the Framework Actually Provides**
 - Shared `.mdc` files with consistent rule format
-- Three-phase workflow methodology teams can adopt
+- AI-driven workflow methodology teams can adopt
 - Epic planning structure for larger initiatives
 - Rule organization patterns that scale with teams